Cat Not Eating or Drinking? A Calm 48-Hour Plan

 7) What not to do

-• Don’t force-feed or syringe-feed without veterinary guidance (aspiration risk + stress).
+• Do not force-feed or syringe-feed without veterinary guidance

-• Don’t give human meds, essential oils, garlic, or onion—these can be dangerous for cats.
+• Do not give human meds, essential oils, garlic, or onion

-• Don’t switch foods repeatedly in one day.
-It often backfires.
+• Do not switch foods repeatedly in one day

 8) FAQ

 More than 24 hours is concerning.
-Call your vet sooner if your cat is senior, diabetic, underweight, very overweight, or acting ill.
+Call sooner if your cat is senior, diabetic, underweight, overweight, or already acting ill.

 Try fresh bowls in quiet spots, a fountain, and adding warm water to wet food.
-No drinking for 12–24 hours plus other symptoms → call the vet.
+No drinking for 12–24 hours plus other symptoms means you should call your vet.

 Can stress alone stop appetite?